vinland-technology/flict-obsolete/README.md

 ## Exit code

-FOSS License Compatibility Tool returns:
+FOSS License Compliance Tool returns:

 * ***0*** if your component is fully compliant,